 The information presented here is sourced from forestry statistics published by the Ministry for Primary Industries (MPI); the Ministry's SFM plan and permit register and sawmill returns to 30 June 2001 and December 2016.
-Projections of timber production exclude timber milled under the minor provisions of Part 3A of the Forests Act (e.g. personal use, salvage
+Projections of timber production exclude timber milled under the minor provisions of Part 3A of the Forests Act (e.g. personal use, salvage etc), with the exception of the "actual" harvest reported for 2016 which includes timber harvested under the minor provisions.

-For the year ended 30 June 2001 the total quantity milled under the minor provisions was approximately 2,300 m3 of which 50 percent was salvaged timber.
-This figure has risen to 9,788 m3 in 2016 with salvaged timber (mostly swamp kauri) and windthrow recovery (mostly Cyclone Ita timber recovery from Conservation and private land), comprising 8,000 m3.
+For the year ended 30 June 2001 the total quantity milled under the minor provisions was approximately 2,300 m of which 50 percent was salvaged timber.
+This figure has risen to 9,788 m in 2016 with salvaged timber (mostly swamp kauri) and windthrow recovery (mostly Cyclone Ita timber recovery from Conservation and private land), comprising 8,000 m.